-To be fair to Renault at least one of their earlier incarnations was also Renault though that’s a bit like saying Elizabeth Taylor was less mental than Zsa Zsa Gabor because at least two of her marriages were to the same person
+Split Personality?
+To be fair to Renault at least one of their earlier incarnations was also Renault.
+Though that’s a bit like saying Elizabeth Taylor was less nuts than Zsa Zsa Gabor because at least two of her marriages were to the same person

 Owned By: The French Government: what could possibly go wrong?

 Fun fact(s): Failing to land yet another World Championship in 1983 owing to the bone-headed incompetence of his team, Renault factory workers nonetheless decided to set fire to Alain Prost’s everyday commuting transport thereby kind of making his whole point for him